Wanguifiona/Delani-studio/README.md

 # DELANI STUDIO

-This is a web application for Delani studio that shows the services, products and what Delani does for its colients
+This is a web application for Delani studio that shows the services, products and what Delani does for its users, a portfolio section and form that allows users to communicate with the studio

 ### Author